 Bigheaded ants

-1. Use the Right Bait, the Right Way
+1. Use the Right Bait, the Right Way1.
+Use the Right Bait, the Right Way

-• Water only when the grass shows signs of stress (footprints that linger, slight wilting).
+• Smart watering: Only water when grass shows stress (footprints linger, slight wilting).

-• Overwatering is what we call a “pestivious” or conducive condition — it encourages ants and other insects to set up shop.
+• Pro tip: Overwatering is what professionals call a conducive condition—it encourages ants and other insects to set up shop.

 3. Eliminate Other Pests First (Especially Chinch Bugs)

-• Think of it this way: would you eat dry cereal if lobster tails were crawling around your kitchen?
+Think of it this way: Would you choose dry cereal if lobster tails were crawling across your kitchen?
+Neither will ants.

-• Treating chinch bugs, aphids, and scale insects first removes their food source and makes your bait strategy work.
+Fix the root cause: Treat chinch bugs, aphids, and scale insects first.
+Removing their food source makes baiting far more effective.

 The textured base of a cabbage palm tree in Vero Beach, Florida, shows several thin, earthen-colored mud tubes extending vertically up its trunk.
 Two black arrows point to different sections of these tubes.